 This is something that is unique to the 3-piece clamping shower drain.
-These types of drains are typically used with traditional shower systems where the liner is underneath the mortar bed.
+These types of drains are typically used with traditional water-in/water-out shower systems where the liner is underneath the mortar bed.

 The issue here is that if the weep holes are clogged they won’t let the water below the marble tile to drain.
 So, what happens is you get a big dark spot around the drain that doesn’t go away.

 When building the shower, it’s important to always make sure the weep holes work really well before the tile is installed.